Variant#

 #include <join/variant.hpp>

-The variant is default-constructed with the first alternative type if it’s default-constructible.
+The variant is default-constructed with the first alternative type if it is default-constructible.
+If the first alternative is not default-constructible, the default constructor is disabled.

 Assigning values#